fengkiej/cryptospeak/README.md

 *The Cryptospeak Dictionary*

-The ELI5 dictionary of commonly used jargon, lingo, and slangs commonly used in web3 and crypto communities.
+The ELI5 dictionary of jargon, lingo, and slangs commonly used in web3 and crypto communities.

 [ID (Bahasa Indonesia)](./README-id.md)